Providing the USD/VES Rate, using C# Functional Extensions

 Although exchange rates should not be zero, they could become 0 when their number of decimals is set;

-therefore, conversions with “inverse” rates could throw DivideByZeroException
+therefore, conversions with “inverse” rates could throw DivideByZeroException.

-instance, a new constraint is imposed on TTo
+Note that since Convert<TFrom, TTo> creates a new TTo instance, a new constraint is imposed on TTo.

 To satisfy this constraint, the concrete currencies must have a parameterless constructor, and so I provide one in the abstract class to be used by its subclasses.